Herb Garden

 History

 The Herb Garden sits on the site of Ida Callaway’s rose garden.
 Alice implemented this change in the 1960s and the present design is loosely based on one created by Rosemary Louden, a noted designer of herb gardens and a lecturer on cooking with herbs, in the early 1980s.
-It contains a wide variety of culinary, medicinal and aromatic herbs, such as rosemary, lavender, lemon balm, mint, costmary, parsley and oregano.
+It contains a wide variety of culinary, medicinal, and aromatic herbs, such as rosemary, lavender, lemon balm, mint, costmary, parsley, and oregano.
 In late spring and early summer, beds of ‘Coronation Gold’ yarrow bloom profusely.
 Alice sometimes harvested the chives and spearmint in her garden, but she often told people that she mostly just enjoyed watching the herbs grow.

 The four main quadrants in this garden contain most of the herbs.
 In the center of each of these beds is a pillar supporting an antique climbing rose planted in memory of the old rose garden that Ida and Fuller Sr. once enjoyed.
 Also, notice the evergreen cherry laurel topiaries which add a formal element to the design.
+Before pea gravel was added, small boxwood and brick outlined the paths.

 Horticultural Specimens

-Climbing roses (Rosa ‘Prosperity’ [2 of these], Rosa ‘Cornelia’, Rosa ‘Ghislaine de Feligonde’) on pillars in four main beds of herb garden.
+• Climbing roses (Rosa ‘Prosperity’ [2 of these], Rosa ‘Cornelia’, Rosa ‘Ghislaine de Feligonde’) on pillars in four main beds of Herb Garden.